yatharth-anand-2410/llm-mechanistic-interpretability/README.md

-# 2. Mechanistic Interpretability Core Curriculum
+# Mechanistic Interpretability of LLMs

 **Goal:** Look inside the "black box" of the LLM by analyzing its internal activations during the forward pass.
 This repository contains experiments on `mlx-community/Qwen2.5-1.5B-Instruct-bf16`.